 On Thursday evening, at 7.00 pm, we joined the Arabic-speaking congregation of the Episcopal Church of the Redeemer for its Maundy Thursday service.
 The church was packed.
 Lex was the guest preacher (in English, thankfully for us) and he joined Rev Fadi Diab (Minister of the Arabic-speaking congregation) in washing the feet of 12 children from the congregation.
 Lex’s message was from John 13, which includes the passage about Jesus washing the disciples’ feet.
 We loved the service.
 Although it was in Arabic, we are familiar with the Anglican liturgy so we were able to follow the service.
 The congregational singing (in Arabic), was hearty and inspiring, and very beautiful.
 When the choir sang, it gave us goose bumps!
 We knew all of the hymns (in English) and the hymn tunes, so we knew what they were singing.

 The next day, Friday 13th April (Good Friday), was a “holiday”, but not for Easter.
-Unlike Germany, which sets aside two public holidays for Easter (Good Friday and Easter Monday), Jordan doesn’t observe any public holidays for Easter.
+Unlike Australia, and Germany, which set aside two public holidays for Easter (Good Friday and Easter Monday), Jordan doesn’t observe any public holidays for Easter.

 Friday 13th April 2012 was just a normal Friday in Jordan.
 The shops were closed; no-one works on a Friday.
 Friday is Islam’s holy day.
 The “weekend” in Jordan is Friday-Saturday.
 Sunday is a working day.